-GKE offers integrated support for two types of cloud load balancing for a publicly accessible application:
+Google Kubernetes Engine (GKE) offers integrated support for two types of Cloud Load Balancing for a publicly accessible application:

 If you are exposing an HTTP(S) service hosted on GKE, HTTP(S) load balancing is the recommended method for load balancing.

 Before you beginTake the following steps to enable the Kubernetes Engine API:

 - Visit the Kubernetes Engine page in the Google Cloud Console.

 - Create or select a project.

 - Wait for the API and related services to be enabled.
 This can take several minutes.

 Make sure that billing is enabled for your Google Cloud project.
 Learn how to confirm billing is enabled for your project.

 Install the following command-line tools used in this tutorial:

 gcloudis used to create and delete Kubernetes Engine clusters.